-Unwrap the brie cheese and place it in an oven-safe dish (preferably the dish you'll be using for serving).
+- Unwrap the brie cheese and use a sharp knife to cut off the top rind (note you can also leave the rind on...either way works).
+Place cheese in an oven-safe dish (preferably the dish you'll be using for serving).
 Top with the pear-walnut mixture and bake on the center rack of the oven for 15 to 20 minutes.

-Serve with choice of gluten-free crackers, sliced pears or apples, and/or toasted baguette.
+- Serve baked brie with choice of gluten-free crackers, sliced pears or apples, and/or toasted baguette.

 *Consider goat or sheep's milk brie for those who are allergic to cow's milk